Frequently Asked Questions

-A. The Managing Committee has agreed to revise the long-standing policy against non-bylined entries.
-Entries without a byline will be accepted as long as the entrant includes a written confirmation from a supervising editor regarding the entrant’s authorship of the submitted work.
-Submit the editor’s statement as a PDF (on the publication’s letterhead) in the “Proof of Publication” section of the entry form.
+A. Entries without a byline will be accepted if the entrant provides a written confirmation from a supervising editor regarding the entrant’s authorship of the submitted work.
+Submit the editor’s statement as a PDF (on the publication’s letterhead) in an email to firstname.lastname@example.org.

 Entries with Multiple Contributors

 Q. Do you accept print pieces with joint bylines?

 A. Yes, joint bylines are fine.
 Two or more authors on one story can win together and split the prize.

 Q. How many people can be included on an award entry?

 A. We prefer no more than four names.
 We recognize that there may be many people involved in the production of a TV documentary, or a comprehensive online site.
 We ask that you enter only the names of those primarily responsible for the quality, clarity and originality of the content presented.

 Children’s Science News